 Just like music, architecture has many different genres that vary amongst epoch, culture and place.
 In our analysis and study of many various styles we have tried to identify and classify the differences in genre over architectural history.
 4 classifications stand out to us; period, restricted, progressive and fusion.
-Our specialty is in the progressive and we are proficient in the fusion category.
+As contemporary residential designers in Newcastle our specialty is in the progressive and we are proficient in the fusion category.

 Period styles have a definable moment in history when they were the popular architecture of the time.
 Before the modernist movement at the turn of the last century, the revival period meant that architects would rarely create anything new.
 Instead they would reproduce and replicate the architecture of the great past civilisations.
 Examples are but not limited to; Victorian, neoclassicism, French-provincial and gothic-revival.
 The Rubix Collective believes that period styles should never be recreated.
 Whist they have great merit and value they have their place in history.
 Any reproduction will lack authenticity which borders on disrespect to the original.
 Therefore, TRC do not do new classical architecture.
 However, if your project is an addition or alteration to a period home; see fusion style below.